sensel/morph-docs/docs/morph.md

 1. The Morph will power up and automatically connect to your operating system.

 ### 3 Update Firmware
 Make sure you have a reliable internet connection and launch the Sensel App on your computer with the Morph connected.
-The application will query our servers and find if there is a firmware update available.
-If there is, update your firmware and continue.
+The application will query our servers and find out if there is a firmware update available.
+If there is an update available, update your firmware and continue.

 ### 4 Launch the Visualizer
-The Visualizer is the easiest way to see activity on your Morph and confirm the hardware is communicating with your computer.
+The Visualizer is the easiest way to see activity on your Morph and confirm that the hardware is communicating with your computer.

 ![Sensel Sensel App visualizer](img/morphapp_viz.jpg)